gupta-smita/resume/resume.md

 * Worked as part of marketing team responsible for content management for the company website.
 Developed SEI-CMM online training program to be used within the company.
 ---
 ### Additional
+* Fellow of the prestigious World Nuclear University
-**Papers:** Cloud based services - Current trends and emerging roles for players, One Version of the Truth - HowEffective Data Management can help your organization unlock its true potential, Capgemini Microsoft Online
+* Cloud based services - Current trends and emerging roles for players, One Version of the Truth - HowEffective Data Management can help your organization unlock its true potential, Capgemini Microsoft Online
 Service Offering
-* Fellow of the prestigious World Nuclear University